OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

-  - 27002 Controls 5.19, 5.20, 5.21, 5.22, 5.23, 8.30.
+  - ISO 27002 Controls 5.19, 5.20, 5.21, 5.22, 5.23, 8.30.
 Gap: covers this control fully, with said particularity, and lacking controls on data provenance.
   - ISO/IEC AWI 5181 (Data provenance).
-Gap: covers the data provenance aspect to complete the coverage together with the 27002 controls - provided that the provenance concerns all sensitive data and is not limited to personal data.
+Gap: covers the data provenance aspect to complete the coverage together with the ISO 27002 controls - provided that the provenance concerns all sensitive data and is not limited to personal data.
-  - ISO/IEC 42001 (AI management) briefly mentions data provenance and refers to 5181 in section B.7.5
+  - ISO/IEC 42001 (AI management) briefly mentions data provenance and refers to ISO 5181 in section B.7.5
   - [OpenCRE](https://www.opencre.org/cre/613-285)

 ---